lardbit/nefarious/README.md

 Where the new download path would be `/home/bob/Downloads`.
 Leave the right side alone, i.e `/downloads` as that maps to an internal container path.

+**Windows** users: use forward slashes in your download path despite your hesitation, i.e  `c:/users/bob/downloads:/downloads`.

 There is no default transmission user/pass, but feel free to edit the `transmission-settings.json` beforehand following the [official settings](https://github.com/transmission/transmission/wiki/Editing-Configuration-Files) to make any changes you'd like.

 **NOTE** if you make any changes to `transmission-settings.json` you'll have to recreate the transmission container for the changes to take place: